Georgia Tech Yellow Jackets Logo

 Following its separation from the SEC in 1964, the institute gained greater autonomy over the administration of its athletic departments.

-While other sports continued to grow, the football program underwent reconstruction in the 1970s and 1980s.
-Under coach Bobby Cremins, the basketball team succeeded greatly, even making it to the NCAA Final Four in 1990.
+While other sports continued to grow, the football program underwent a period of reconstruction in the 1970s and 1980s.
+Under the guidance of coach Bobby Cremins, the basketball team achieved great success, advancing to the NCAA Final Four in 1990.

 The school joined the Atlantic Coast Conference (ACC) as a founding member in 1979 for basketball and as a conference for other sports in 1983.

-The institute had special memories from 1990.
-Under coach Bobby Ross’s direction, the football team went unbeaten at the end of the season and shared the national championship with Colorado.
+The institute had special memories dating back to 1990.
+Under the direction of coach Bobby Ross, the football team finished the season unbeaten and shared the national championship with Colorado.

-Georgia Tech kept improving its sports programs in the 2000s.
+Georgia Tech continued to improve its sports programs in the 2000s.
 The football team won the ACC championship in 2009 and regularly played in bowl games.

 The athletic teams also had notable success in other sports.
-The golf and tennis teams consistently achieved top rankings in national contests, and the baseball team routinely made it to the College World Series.
+The golf and tennis teams consistently ranked among the top in national competitions, and the baseball team routinely qualified for the College World Series.

 2009 was very successful in football.
-Under head coach Paul Johnson’s leadership, the team defeated Clemson in the conference final to win the ACC championship.
-Thanks to their success, the team made it to the esteemed Orange Bowl; however, Iowa defeated them.
+Under the leadership of head coach Paul Johnson, the team defeated Clemson in the conference championship game to win the ACC title.
+Thanks to their success, the team made it to the esteemed Orange Bowl; however, they were defeated by Iowa.

-Another noteworthy accomplishment came in 2014 when the institute defeated Mississippi State in the Orange Bowl, their first big bowl victory since 1955.
+Another noteworthy accomplishment occurred in 2014, when the institute defeated Mississippi State in the Orange Bowl, its first major bowl victory since 1955.

 However, the football program ran into problems after 2014.
 Following 11 seasons as head coach, Paul Johnson announced his resignation in 2018.

-The football team’s rebuilding began in 2019 with Geoff Collins’s appointment as head coach.
+The football team’s rebuilding effort began in 2019 with the appointment of Geoff Collins as head coach.

 Basketball-wise, the institute went through ups and downs.
-Under coach Josh Pastner’s direction, the men’s team won the ACC tournament in 2021, marking the first conference championship since 1993.
+Under the direction of coach Josh Pastner, the men’s team won the ACC tournament in 2021, marking the first conference championship since 1993.

-The women’s basketball team was also successful, advancing to the NCAA Sweet Sixteen in 2012 and 2014.
+The women’s basketball team also achieved success, advancing to the NCAA Sweet Sixteen in 2012 and 2014.

-One of the best baseball programs in the nation is still in place.
+One of the nation’s best baseball programs remains in place.
 The club advanced to the College World Series championship game in 2006.
 As a baseball powerhouse, the institute regularly participated in the NCAA Tournament.

 The school maintained its strong performance in golf.
 The group regularly participated in NCAA national championships, and several players moved to the professional circuit.